Allan Johnston: Dunfermline Athletic

 On 8 May 2015, after three months out of work, Johnston was appointed manager of Scottish League One side Dunfermline Athletic on a one-year contract.
 His first season with the club saw him twice named Scottish League One Manager of the Month, guide the Pars to the league title and promotion to the Scottish Championship, and additionally, saw the side compete well against Scottish Premiership opposition in both the Scottish Cup and Scottish League Cup.
 In April 2016, Johnston was rewarded for his achievements with a new two-year contract, keeping him at East End Park until Summer 2018.

 Johnston's first season in the championship saw the club finish in fifth place, four points off the play-off positions.
 The following season, Dunfermline finished one place better off which saw them contest the quarter-final play-off against Dundee United.
 After a goalless first leg, the Pars lost the return leg 2–1 at Tannadice.

 On 22 May 2018, Johnston signed a new two-year contract.
 In January 2019 Dunfermline were not in contention for a play-off spot.
 On 9 January the club announced Johnston had been relieved of his duties 4 days after Alloa Athletic scored a 94th minute equaliser against Dunfermline after Dunfermline having been 2-0 ahead.

 Queen of the South (second spell)

 On 5 May 2019, soon after Queens ended their league campaign in the 2018–19 Scottish Championship relegation play-off position, the Doonhamers appointed Johnston and his assistant, Sandy Clark on a two-year contract for their second spell at the Dumfries club ahead of the play-off matches versus Montrose.

 On 16 April 2021, Johnston and Clark signed a contract extension to remain as the Queen of the South management team until May 2023.
 On 13 February 2022, Johnston and Clark departed the Doonhamers by mutual consent (4 wins in 24 matches) as the Dumfries club languished in the automatic relegation place in the Scottish Championship.

 Personal life

-His son Max Johnston is also a footballer (a Motherwell youth product, he made his senior debut in 2021); elder brother Sammy Johnston also played professionally for St Johnstone and Partick Thistle among others.
+His son, Max is also a footballer (a Motherwell youth product, he made his senior debut in 2021); elder brother Sammy Johnston also played professionally for St Johnstone and Partick Thistle among others.